 If you have suffered three or more prior DUI convictions within the last ten years, and suffer another DUI arrest, you will likely now be charged with a felony DUI in California.
 With respect to drunk driving, prior offenses include any combination of the following:

-- A California “wet reckless”, or
+- A California “wet reckless” conviction, or

 - An out-of-state conviction that — if committed in California — would be equivalent to a DUI.

-Fighting a Felony DUI Case
+Fighting a Felony Drunk Driving Case

 A California felony conviction has severe penalties including a substantial California State Prison sentence, heavy fines, and a suspended license for several years.
 After a first-time conviction of felony drunk driving causing injury, it may be possible to still drive as long as an ignition interlock device is installed in the car.
 (California Senate Bill 1046 (2018))

 As Karthik Krishnan, a top Ventura DUI attorney, puts it, “A conviction for felony drunk driving is devastating since it carries a prison term (as opposed to jail time) and looks bad on your criminal record.
 Beating a charge requires an aggressive California DUI defense attorney — and who therefore knows how to successfully employ the most effective defenses.
 We may be able to show that the police did not administer the field sobriety tests correctly or that the breathalyzer returned a false blood alcohol concentration (BAC) above the legal limit.”